edgeai1/LF-ViT/README.md

 @inproceedings{LFViT,
-title={LF-ViT: Reducing Spatial Redundancy in Vision Transformer for Efficient Image Recognition}, volume={38}, author={Hu, Youbing and Cheng, Yun and Lu, Anqi and Cao, Zhiqiang and Wei, Dawei and Liu, Jie and Li, Zhijun}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2024}, pages={2274-2284}
+title={LF-ViT: Reducing Spatial Redundancy in Vision Transformer for Efficient Image Recognition}, volume={38}, author={Youbing Hu and Yun Cheng and Anqi Lu and Zhiqiang Cao and Dawei Wei and Jie Liu and Zhijun Li}, booktitle={Proceedings of the AAAI Conference on Artificial Intelligence}, year={2024}, pages={2274-2284}